tlwilliams895/gis-devops/src/studios/aws-auto-scaling/index.rst

   .. image:: /_static/images/day3/auto_scale_instance_size.png

-There are several important configurations that have to be made on the "Configure Details" screen.
+There are several important configurations that have to be made on the **Configure Details** screen.

 The moist important is the User data.
-The "User data" is the script that runs as the server starts up.
+The **User data** is the script that runs as the server starts up.
 This script creates the proper directories, configures systemd, and launches the app.
 Additionally, the app pulls down a copy of the jar file from S3.

-There are two pieces of data to change in the "User data" script:
+There are two pieces of data to change in the **User data** script:

+* Copy the **User Data script** that is provided below and paste it into an editor
-1. Set ``APP_DB_HOST`` to the endpoint of your RDS database.
+* Set ``APP_DB_HOST`` to the endpoint of your RDS database.
-2. Change the ``aws s3 c s3://launchcode-gisdevops-c1-yourbucket/app.jar /opt/airwaze/app.jar`` command to point to the bucket that you created earlier in the studio.
+* Change the ``aws s3 c s3://launchcode-gisdevops-c1-yourbucket/app.jar /opt/airwaze/app.jar`` command to point to the bucket that you created earlier in the studio.
 * Paste your updated script in the "User data" field.
 * Set "IAM role" to "EC2_to_S3_readonly".
 When the machine is starting, the startup script will need to reach out to S3.
 The "IAM role" gives the startup script the proper credentials to be authenticated to access S3.
 * Set the name of the configuration to ``airwaze-{your name}-config``.